alphagov/govuk-rfcs/draft-rfc-document-types-schema-names-and-templates.md

 A **schema** defines what the data looks like.&nbsp;"Has a {name} schema"
 A **template** is what it looks like visually.
 "Rendered with a&nbsp;{name} template"

+The terms "format" and "content type" are discouraged.

 ## Examples

 [https://www.gov.uk/government/publications/acetic-acid-properties-uses-and-incident-management](https://www.gov.uk/government/publications/acetic-acid-properties-uses-and-incident-management)